 When you are deciding among flooring options you will be choosing between a few broad categories of materials.
 This includes tiles, wooden flooring, carpets, or vinyl.
 Within each type of flooring, you will find multiple varieties and several color combinations.
 For instance, within vinyl flooring, you have the option for LVP or LVT vinyl or simple vinyl sheets.
 Each of these is suited to a specific purpose.
 If you live in a cold region and want something that will help keep the place a bit warmer, then look for something that offers better insulation such as a thick carpet.
 Again, within carpets, you will find different materials that are made for specific purposes.
+Bamboo flooring can also be a good choice to consider.
 Look into the different options within each type of flooring to get a better idea of what will work best in your case.

 To help you narrow down the specific type of flooring, consider the space you are getting it for and try to get a sample to help you decide.
 For instance, if you have a small room that you want to upgrade, using darker colors will make it look even smaller and more congested.
 Brighter colors and lighter shades will help make the space look bigger and will also introduce more light to the area.